 - Won $420,000 in a settlement for a victim suffering a back injury after being involved in a trucking and automobile accident

 We’ve earned the trust of all the clients who come to our firm.
-When you decide to hire a Columbia 18-wheeler accident attorney from Goings Law Firm, LLC, you are utilizing our wealth of experience.
+When you hire a truck accident attorney from Goings Law Firm, LLC, you access our wealth of experience.
 As an injured party, you deserve financial compensation, and we will fight for you.

 Frequently Asked Questions